att-circ-contrl/ConditionalEntropy/README.md

 ## Folders

-* `examples` -- Sample code that uses this library.
 * `library` -- Matlab library function code.
 * `manual` -- Project documentation PDFs.
 * `manual-src` -- LaTeX files for rebuilding project documentation.
+* `sample-code` -- Example code that uses this library.
 * `testing` -- Test scripts used during development.
-Cleaned-up versions will end up in the `examples` folder.
+The sample code is a cleaned-up subset of this.

 _(This is the end of the file.)_